pavivin/social-network-app/README.md

 Note: It's a big project, I wrote this alone.
 I did not have much time to write the cleanest code.

+I'm going to improve some parts to create some useful template.

 What it consist of: